Can’t Find What You Are Looking For? Check out the Contact Us page and send us your question.

 Q. Are your compartments truly insulated?

 A. Many builders claim their fish boxes and coolers are “insulated” simply because they use foam core in the lamination process of building their compartments.
 While this certainly provides a small degree more “insulation” characteristics than fiberglass-only construction, this method does not provide enough “insulation” to make a bag of ice last even half a day in the Florida sun.
 Unfortunately you might find this out only after you have purchased the boat.
 It pays to know all of the details.
-We too build our compartments and hatches with foam core inside the lamination, however we go the extra step to cover the underside of our fish boxes and coolers entirely with 1″ of foam insulation and then we glass over these surfaces to construct a truly insulated compartment.
+We too build our compartments and hatches with foam core inside the lamination, however we go the extra step to cover the underside of our fish boxes and coolers entirely with 1-2 inches of foam insulation to create a truly insulated compartment.
 This takes longer, it costs more, and it needs to be designed into the original design of the boat for there to be adequate room for the insulation foam and covering.
 But you will appreciate the increased, real-world benefits of your ice lasting considerably longer every time you use your boat.

 Q. Do any of your hatch gutters or lockers drain into the bilge?

-Q. Is there any wood used in the construction of the Stuart Boatworks 26′?
+Q. Is there any wood used in the construction of Stuart Boatworks boats?